nbieck/HoldMyNeRF/README.md

 Now, you'll need to build `instant-ngp`.
 Follow the [instructions in the instant-ngp repository](https://github.com/NVlabs/instant-ngp#building-instant-ngp-windows--linux).

 **IMPORTANT** when building `instant-ngp`, ensure that you have the same python environment active as where the requirements were installed.

+If on Linux, build `colmap`.
+Follow the [instructions](https://colmap.github.io/install.html#linux).
+On Windows, building `colmap` is optional, as a compiled binary will automatically be downloaded if necessary.
+If you want to build it yourself (in order to benefit from GPU acceleration, for example), see the [instruction](https://colmap.github.io/install.html#id3).

 Finally, start the app on `localhost:7860` with: